Metadisk/ifveral_square/Readme.txt

 Description

-I called name and avatar_url(avatar_url image is same and not showing I tested when i change image url it is working) in Main screen when you click any item opening a alertdialog and showing description when you click on empty place on screen or dismiss closing dialog screen. listview sorted with name and alphabetically.
+I called name and avatar_url(avatar_url image is same and not showing I tested when i change image url it is working) in Main screen when you click any item opening an alertdialog and showing description when you click any empty place on screen or click dismiss button. listview sorted with name and alphabetically.
 Also created a simple Unit test with Mockito.